Israel reopens airspace as airlines cancel flights due to Iran attacks

 Israel reopened its airspace as of 7:30 a.m.
-(0430 GMT) on Sunday, adding that flight schedules from Tel Aviv were expected to be affected and travellers should check flight times before going to Ben Gurion International Airport.
+(0430 GMT) on Sunday, though flight schedules from Tel Aviv were expected to be affected and travellers were advised to check flight times before going to Ben Gurion International Airport.

 Flag carrier El Al said it had resumed operations and was “working to stabilise the flight schedule as soon as possible”.